-Health technologies that are superior but so much more costly that they lie below the projected efficiency frontier pose a problem.
-Although they provide more value, they do so in a less efficient way than existing health technologies.
-Thus, accepting to reimburse such an intervention at the requested price involves a further reduction in the standard for that therapeutic area.
+Health technologies that are superior but so much more costly that they lie below the projected efficiency frontier or other guidance boundary pose a problem.
+Although they provide more value they do so in a much less efficient way than existing health technologies.
+Thus, accepting to reimburse such a therapy at the requested price involves a further reduction in the standard for that therapeutic area.
 This would extend the efficiency frontier to a lower position and make it even easier for yet another health technology to enter in a desirable position.
 Whether it is reasonable to allow this extension is a matter for the insured citizens to assess.
 It involves consideration of the magnitude and importance of the benefit as well as of the budget impact.